Get

 Conclusion

 Keeping your blinds safe from your cat will take some effort on your part, but it is worth it to maintain your home.
 If you are in a rental, you may lose your deposit if your cat tears up your blinds.
-If you own your home, maintaining your window treatments doesn’t just improve the aesthetics of your home, but it saves you money in the long run.
+If you own your home, maintaining your window treatments doesn’t just improve the aesthetics of your home, but it also saves you money in the long run.
 With only a few simple steps, you can keep your blinds safe and keep the environment fun and enriching for your cat.

 Featured Image Credit By: vicran, Pixabay